by Julia Skubisz

 Here's our best employment tips for folks looking to get a job in the post-production field.

-So, you're interested in working in the film industry, but you're not quite sure where to start.
+So, you're interested in working in the film and television industry, but you're not quite sure where to start.
 You've come to the right place.

-In totality, you can expect the following in this blog:
+Here's what you can expect to find in this blog:

 An introduction to post-production.